How to Troubleshoot and Fix Black Lines on Your Monitor?

 1. Use the Monitor’s Auto-Adjust Feature

-A mismatch between the incoming video signal and the monitor’s native display output can cause black lines to appear.
-Using the monitor’s auto-adjust feature may rectify the issue.
+A mismatch between the video signal from your computer and your monitor’s native output can cause black lines.
+Using your monitor’s auto-adjust feature may help.

 Auto Adjust Monitor's Output